robtweed/golgi/TUTORIAL.md

       This is Golgi!

-By now you're probably thinking: "That's an awfully complicated way to just display a *div* tag!
+By now you're probably thinking: "That's an awfully complicated way to just display a *div* tag!"

 If that's all we wanted to do, then yes, of course, you'd be right.
 But this simple example has hopefully explained the basic mechanics of *Golgi* and the patterns you should adopt, without